 For example, imagine you make beautiful handmade leather purses, and you named your company "Purses a Plenty" (Sorry, not a clever name - I know you'll do better).
 You might regret that name if you decide to branch out into making other handmade leather goods.

 Be conscious of what is absolutely core to your business.
 In the above example, it might be purses, it might be leather goods, or it might be something else.
 Whatever that core component is, make sure it works with your company name even if you change the scope of your business in the future.

 Descriptive business name ideas like "Sue's Handmade Soap" have the huge benefit of clearly defining your company's product or service.
 Do be aware that descriptive names are often not unique and can limit your company's growth if they are too narrow.

 4. Unique Names

 These names typically come from uncommon or altered words.
-They have the benefit of standing out from the crowd and are more likely to be available as a domain name if you decide to have a website.
-Unique names often don't convey the exact nature of your product or service to your customer, but they can convey a strong company image.
+They have the benefit of standing out from the crowd and are more likely to be available as a domain name and social media account names.
+Unique names can convey the nature of your product or service to your customer, but they take more thought and creativity to create.

 5. Is the Name Easy to Pronounce?